ansys/pyensight/doc/source/calc_functions.rst

     This calculator function is not supported for Server of Server (SOS) decomposition because SOS was designed to benefit from independent Servers computations in parallel.
-Recall that EnSight must find the field adjacent to your selected part(s) surfaces.
+Recall that EnSight must find the field adjacent to your selected parts surfaces.
 And since some of these fields might be on other servers, it will create dependencies that preclude independent Servers, so this is disabled.